Lichtenberg figure: On wood

 Lichtenberg figures can also be produced on wood.
 The types of wood and grain patterns affect the shape of the Lichtenberg figure produced.
 By applying a coat of electrolytic solution to the surface of the wood, the resistance of the surface drops considerably.
 Two electrodes are then placed on the wood and a high voltage is passed across them.
-Current from the electrodes will cause the surface of the wood to heat up, until the electrolyte boils and the wooden surface burns.
+Current from the electrodes will cause the surface of the wood to heat up until the electrolyte boils and the wooden surface burns.
 Because the charred surface of the wood is mildly conductive, the surface of the wood will burn in a pattern outwards from the electrodes.
-The process can be dangerous, resulting in deaths every year from electrocution.
+Applying fractal burning to wood can be dangerous; it results in deaths every year from electrocution.